moldi-dev/allora-ui/README.md

 # Allora
 Welcome to Allora (UI only).
-This React application constitutes the user interface for the "se-project" repository.
+This React application constitutes the user interface for the Allora backend server.

 ## Features
 - Sign up and sign in